Ramesh Bais: Tenure as governor

 As the 10th Governor of Jharkhand, Bais had several noticeable tensions with the state government led by Hemant Soren during his tenure.
 One of the most prominent issues was his failure to disclose the Election Commission's recommendation on Soren's continuation as MLA over a mining case.
-Bais also criticized the work culture in Jharkhand and flagged law and order as a significant problem.
+Bais also criticised the work culture in Jharkhand and flagged law and order as a significant problem.
 He returned several bills to the state government citing various loopholes, including bills passed by the government under the leadership of Hemant Soren, and the formation of the Tribal Advisory Council.
 Bais claimed he works according to the Constitution for the betterment of the state and stated that his successor would decide the fate of pending Bills and unfinished issues.